Jindddd/nornir-cisco-automation/README.md

 This project automates a Hybrid Hub-and-Spoke network topology designed for enterprise connectivity.
 It integrates local switching, dynamic routing, direct internet access, and secure site-to-site tunneling.

 #### 1. Layer 2 Switching (Campus LAN)
-- VLAN Segmentation: Each branch site is segmented into four distinct VLANs: Data (10), Voice (20), Guest (30), and POS (40).
+- **VLAN Segmentation:** Each branch site is segmented into four distinct VLANs: Data (10), Voice (20), Guest (30), and POS (40).
-- Trunking: Uplinks from Access Switches to Branch Routers use 802.1Q Encapsulation to carry tagged traffic.
+- **Trunking:** Uplinks from Access Switches to Branch Routers use 802.1Q Encapsulation to carry tagged traffic.
-- Access Layer: Ports are statically assigned to VLANs, with PortFast enabled to bypass Spanning Tree listening states for end devices.
+- **Access Layer:** Ports are statically assigned to VLANs, with PortFast enabled to bypass Spanning Tree listening states for end devices.

-##### 2. Layer 3 Routing (OSPF)
+#### 2. Layer 3 Routing (OSPF)
 Area Design:
-- Area 0 (Backbone): Connects the WAN links between the Core Router and Branch Routers (R1, R2).
+- **Area 0 (Backbone):** Connects the WAN links between the Core Router and Branch Routers (R1, R2).
-- Area 1 (Stub/Branch): Contains the local LAN subnets at each branch site.
+- **Area 1 (Stub/Branch):** Contains the local LAN subnets at each branch site.
-- WAN Adjacency: WAN links are configured as OSPF Point-to-Point networks to eliminate DR/BDR elections and speed up convergence.
+- **WAN Adjacency:** WAN links are configured as OSPF Point-to-Point networks to eliminate DR/BDR elections and speed up convergence.
-- Inter-VLAN Routing: Branch Routers perform Router-on-a-Stick (ROAS) using 802.1Q sub-interfaces to route traffic between local VLANs.
+- **Inter-VLAN Routing:** Branch Routers perform Router-on-a-Stick (ROAS) using 802.1Q sub-interfaces to route traffic between local VLANs.

-3. Internet Edge (NAT/PAT)
+#### 3. Internet Edge (NAT/PAT)
-- Direct Internet Access (DIA): Branches do not backhaul internet traffic to HQ.
+- **Direct Internet Access (DIA):** Branches do not backhaul internet traffic to HQ.
 Instead, they route directly to the ISP (simulated by the Core).
-- NAT Overload (PAT): Internal private IPs (RFC1918) are translated to the router's single public WAN IP using Port Address Translation, allowing multiple users to share one public identity.
+- **NAT Overload (PAT):** Internal private IPs (RFC1918) are translated to the router's single public WAN IP using Port Address Translation, allowing multiple users to share one public identity.
-- Virtual Reassembly: IP Virtual Fragmentation Reassembly (VFR) is enabled to handle fragmented packets during translation.
+- **Virtual Reassembly:** IP Virtual Fragmentation Reassembly (VFR) is enabled to handle fragmented packets during translation.

-4. WAN Security (IPSec VPN)
+#### 4. WAN Security (IPSec VPN)
-- Architecture: Direct Spoke-to-Spoke VPN.
+- **Architecture:** Direct Spoke-to-Spoke VPN.
 While the physical path goes through the Core, the logical tunnel is established directly between Site 1 and Site 2.
-- Encryption: Uses AES-256 for encryption and SHA-HMAC for integrity (IKEv1 / ISAKMP Group 14).
+- **Encryption:** Uses AES-256 for encryption and SHA-HMAC for integrity (IKEv1 / ISAKMP Group 14).
-- Traffic Filtering: Specific Access Control Lists (ACLs) ensure that VPN traffic is excluded from NAT and encapsulated into the tunnel immediately.
+- **Traffic Filtering:** Specific Access Control Lists (ACLs) ensure that VPN traffic is excluded from NAT and encapsulated into the tunnel immediately.

 ## 🔍 Verification